betterscientificsoftware/PSIP-Tools/SoftwareTeamInterviewerGuide.md

 1. How software productivity and sustainability will be improved over the life of the proposed research project.

 2. How improvement efforts will be rewarded.

+#### After the Interview

+1. Follow up with the team by converging on a single document containing their software practices sketch.
+Retain the document and version it for later reference.

+2. Work with the team to identify candidate practices that they will focus on improving as part of the PSIP effort.